About me

 - I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and adhere to their standards of ethics.

-- I have undergone additional training in working online.
+- I have undergone additional training in:

 Member organisations